ajrworkprojects/webScraperConfluenceAltText_v1.3_prod/README.md

 - [x] Add checks into the Python script, that ensures that one feature doesn't run before another feature runs.

 - [x] Update the Python script so that it checks to see if the webscraper.db exists.
-If the db exists, then the Python script should continue running .
+If the db exists, then the Python script should continue running.
 If it doesn't, then the script should create the db.

 - [x] <span style="color:IndianRed">~~Update Python script, so that it checks to see if the Python script has been run once already.
 Store that boolean in the db.~~</span>  No longer necessary, because 1) this script uses Bob Swift's Atlassian Command Line Interface, and 2) the overall logic of the codebase is more efficient.